 - 4.33 Commercial or proprietary clubs may only apply for a Club Gaming Machine Permit enabling the premises to provide a maximum of 3 gaming machines only, of category B, C or D. - 4.34 Premises that have work-based members' social clubs, but which may not be licensed to sell or supply alcohol, may apply for a permit.
 This type of premises includes, for example, those where machines are sited in works' canteens. - 4.35 Before granting a permit to premises described in the preceding paragraph, the Licensing Authority will need to be satisfied that the premises meet the requirements of a members' club and that the majority of members are over 18 years of age. - 4.36 Both categories of permits have effect for 10 years.
-An annual fee has to be paid on the anniversary of the permit's grant. - 4.37 Appendix J contains further information on Club Gaming Permits and Club Gaming Machine Permits, the method of applying, the forms to be used and additional documentation the Licensing Authority requires in determining the application.
+An annual fee has to be paid on the anniversary of the permit's grant. - 4.37 Appendix H contains further information on gaming in club premises, the application process and additional documentation the Licensing Authority requires in determining the application.